TonyRichie/TonyRichie/README.md

 ### Hi there 👋

+I am a full stack software developer.
+My passion is learning and contributing to development community.
+I am currently going through CS50, TheOdinProject, and freecodecamp coursework to expand my knowledge in the field.
+I am looking to collaborate on any java, website, or python projects.

 <!--
 **TonyRichie/TonyRichie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.